Strengthened accreditation of initial teacher education programs

 What have we done to strengthen accreditation?

 Over the course of 2015 AITSL has worked with key stakeholders to design a package of initial teacher education accreditation reforms to be implemented from 2016 that strengthen the accreditation system with a focus on outcomes.
-The revised Accreditation of Initial Teacher in Australia: Standards and Procedures were agreed by Education Ministers in December 2015.
+The revised Accreditation of Initial Teacher Education Programs in Australia: Standards and Procedures were agreed by Education Ministers in December 2015.
 These reforms include greater clarity and rigour around what providers must do to gain accreditation, and ensure that trained accreditation panels apply the same high standards across Australia.
 The strengthened process focuses on evidence of impact, with providers required to demonstrate their program ensures their pre-service teachers possess the knowledge and skills they need to be successful in the classroom by the time they graduate.

 Find out more: See Standard 6.3 in the Revised Standards and Procedures (280KB PDF)